rebcabin/tangledown/README.md

 Adapted from [these official docs](https://jupyter-client.readthedocs.io/en/latest/wrapperkernels.html).

-The kernel calls `expand_lines_list` after reformatting the lines a little.
-We learned by experiment about the reformatting. `expand_lines_list` is explained in the [section about Tangledown itself](#tangle-listing-tangle-all).
+The kernel calls [`expand_tangles`](#expand-tangles) after reformatting the lines a little.
+We learned about the reformatting by experiment.
+We explain `expand_tangles` [here](#expand-lines-list) in the [section about Tangledown itself](#tangle-listing-tangle-all).
 The rest of this is boilerplate from the [official kernel documentation](https://jupyter-client.readthedocs.io/en/stable/wrapperkernels.html).
 There is no point, by the way, in running the cell below in any kernel.
 It's meant for the Jupyterlab startup engine, only.
 You just need to tangle it out and install it, as above.

+**NOTE**: You will get errors if you run this cell in the notebook.

 <!-- #raw -->
 <tangle file="./tangledown_kernel/tangledown_kernel.py">